@exceptionless/fetchclient@0.44.0Built and signed on GitHub ActionsBuilt and signed on GitHub Actions

 FetchClient is a library that makes it easier to use the fetch API for JSON APIs.
 It provides the following features:

-- Problem Details support
+- Model Validator - Built-in validation with Problem Details support

 Install